-Fan Header
+Onboard Fan Header

-There are four 4-pin fan headers (FAN1-FAN3, FANA) on the motherboard.
+There are six 4-pin fan headers (FAN1-FAN4, FANA, FANB) on the motherboard.
 They are backward compatible with a traditional 3-pin fan.
-Four-pin fan speed is controlled by Thermal Management (via Hardware Monitoring) in the IPMI 2.0.
-Use all 4-pin fans on the motherboard for better thermal management and system cooling.
+The onboard fan speed is controlled by Thermal Management (via Hardware Monitoring) in the IPMI 2.0.
+Use all 4-pin fans on the motherboard for better thermal management.